kpreid/relay-controller/README.md

-`relay.ino` is Arduino firmware for a computer interface for up to three latching relays.
+`relay-controller.ino` is Arduino firmware for a computer interface for up to three latching relays.

 ## Protocol